matt123miller/PokerHandEvaluator/README.md

 # PokerHandEvaluator
-A system for evaluating hands of Texas Hold 'Em poker and outputting the highest possible card combination
+A system for evaluating hands of Texas Hold 'Em poker and outputting the highest possible card combination.
+Implemented using C# and LINQ, designed to display with ASP.NET.